 - For the one with the appearance of a Jew isn’t, nor the one with the appearance of circumcision in the flesh,

 - but the man who’s a Jew internally is a Jew; who also has circumcision of the heart in spirit, not in the letter, whose approval isn’t from men, but from God.

 Click to Collapse this Chapter

 God is righteous

 - Then what is the advantage of the Jew?
-Or what is the benefit the circumcision?
+Or what is the benefit of the circumcision?

-- Much in every way; primarily that they were entrusted with the oracles of God.
+- Much in every way.
+For indeed, it’s primarily that they were entrusted with the oracles of God.

-- Then what if some disbelieved?
-Their unbelief doesn’t nullify the faithfulness of God does it?
+- For what if some disbelieved?
+Their unbelief won’t nullify the faithfulness of God will it?

 - May it never be!
-But let God be true though every man is a liar; just as it was – and is – written: “that you might be made righteous in your words, and will prevail when you’re to be judged.”(11)quotation/allusion to Psalm 51:4
+But let God be true though every man is a liar; just as it is *written: “that you might be made righteous in your words, and will prevail when you’re to be judged.”1quotation/allusion to Psalm 51:4

 - But if our unrighteousness proves God’s righteousness, what will we say: is God – the One who inflicts wrath – unrighteous?
 (I speak as a man might.)